syntaxboybe/BESS-docs/docs/index.md

 # Homepage

-This is initial documentation for the project Barangay E-service System
+This is initial documentation for the project Barangay E-Service System

 ### Website Reference